jukry/recipe_app_TypeScript/README.md

 ## Overview

 Recipe app for my personal use and to showcase my skills.

-Starting with the frontend side, making my way to the backend(which I still need to learn).
+Starting with the frontend, making my way to the backend(which I still need to learn).

+### TODO

+-   Routing to recipe
+-   Add a recipe
+-   Sign up and login
+-   Backend